 Full throttle action is amazing, once you’ve earned it.
 Starting a fight scene with your grittiest action sequence, leaves nothing to be desired and gives you nowhere to reach.

 Like any story, you have to build up the characters and establish stakes.
-The first step of how to write a fight scene is saving your biggest bad for the very, very end.
+The first step of how to shoot a fight scene is saving your biggest bad for the very, very end.

 Wind up your fight choreography

 Most people think fight choreography merely encompasses the hard hits, the counter strikes.